How To Use Strewing In Home Education

 What Do We Strew?

 We strew all kinds of things in all different ways.
 We might set out a collection of pine cones, leaves and flowers that we have gathered on a walk.
+We might offer them a whole fun activity pack and see what they choose to do.

 We might see a new and exotic fruit in the supermarket and pop it in the fruit bowl or cut it into slices and put in alongside an afternoon snack.
 I might find a book in the library about dinosaurs, which our four year old loves, and I might say “oh look this looks great!” or if she’s busy I might just leave it in her room, open at an interesting page.